jlecornu3/personal_blogdown_site/content/about/_index.md

 ---
 title: "About Joshua"
 description: |
-  Engaged data scientist from an Economics background.
-Tackling financial applications of machine learning whilst building tools for investors and equity researchers.
+  Engaged quantitative researcher from an Economics background.
+Delivering efficient Python-based analytics and data solutions within a systematic equity trading pod.
 show_header: true
 sidebar_left: true
 # Keep this!
 Do not edit.